Setting Up GitLab CI/CD for Astro Blog Deployment to Cloudflare Pages

 Prerequisites

-• Self-hosted GitLab instance with your Astro blog repository
+• Self-hosted GitLab instance with your Astro blog repo

 • GitLab Runner configured (shared or project-specific)